bigmoumou/bokeh_tutorial/django-bokeh/graph2django/mysite/README.md

 ```
 #### Notice that you need to add Bokeh CSS and JS in your `html file`.
 #### Also, the corresponding version must be matched.
+#### The full django code can be found at the same folder.

 Finally, the result will look like this:
-The full django code can be found at the same folder.

 ![](./github_imgs/example_lineplot02.png)